PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning

 \subsection{PPG Downstream Tasks}

 PPG measures volumetric changes in blood within peripheral tissue by illuminating the skin with a light source and recording variations in the reflected or transmitted light.
-Owing to this optical measurement principle, the resulting waveform consists of a slowly varying DC component, reflecting static tissue absorption and average blood volume, and a superimposed AC component, corresponding to pulsatile blood flow induced by cardiac activity.
-Under stable clinical conditions, such as fingertip recordings with minimal motion, the AC component exhibits quasi-periodic cardiac cycles with well-defined morphological features, including a dominant systolic peak and a secondary diastolic peak associated with vascular reflections.
-However, in practical wearable scenarios, factors such as user movement~\cite{Wang2019MAs} or loose contact~\cite{ho2025wf} between a wrist-worn device and the skin can disrupt sensor–skin coupling and deform underlying tissue, leading to attenuation or corruption of the AC component, amplification of DC drift, severe waveform distortion, or even the disappearance of characteristic pulsatile peaks.
+Owing to this optical measurement principle, the resulting waveform is inherently sensitive to both physiological conditions and sensing-related factors.
+Under stable clinical conditions, such as fingertip recordings with minimal motion, PPG typically exhibits quasi-periodic cardiac cycles with well-defined morphological components, including a dominant systolic peak and a secondary diastolic peak associated with vascular reflections.
+However, in practical wearable scenarios, factors such as user movement~\cite{Wang2019MAs} or a loose contact~\cite{ho2025wf} between a wrist-worn device and the skin can disrupt sensor–skin coupling and deform underlying tissue, leading to severe waveform distortion, attenuation of pulsatile components, or even the disappearance of characteristic peaks.

-However, with the development of signal processing techniques~\cite{Peng2014AdaptiveFilter, Tang2016WaveletAndEMD} and, more recently, deep learning methods~\cite{Zargari2023CycleGAN, kazemi2025respiration, PPG-DALIA, papagei}, PPG has enabled a broad spectrum of downstream tasks, including heart rate (HR), heart rate variability (HRV), and respiratory rate (RR) estimation, which are now routinely deployed in consumer wearables.
+However, with the development of signal processing techniques~\cite{Peng2014AdaptiveFilter, Tang2016WaveletAndEMD} and, more recently, deep learning methods~\cite{Zargari2023CycleGAN, kazemi2025respiration, PPG-DALIA, papagei, pham2025reliable}, PPG has enabled a broad spectrum of downstream tasks, including heart rate (HR), heart rate variability (HRV), and respiratory rate (RR) estimation, which are now routinely deployed in consumer wearables.
 These tasks rely primarily on temporal characteristics of the waveform and form the foundation of many real-world PPG-based systems.
 Beyond those core metrics, more complex inference tasks depend heavily on subtle waveform morphology.
-Blood pressure (BP) estimation\cite{pan2024robust, gonzalez2023benchmark}, including both systolic and diastolic pressure, has been extensively studied using PPG-derived features/representation, either through regression to continuous values or classification into clinically meaningful categories (e.g., hypertension stage 1).
+Blood pressure (BP) estimation~\cite{pan2024robust, gonzalez2023benchmark}, including both systolic and diastolic pressure, has been extensively studied using PPG-derived features/representation, either through regression to continuous values or classification into clinically meaningful categories (e.g., hypertension stage 1).